jjb/votefwd/README.md

 Note: currently, the server must be already running for these server-side tests, such as they are, to succeed.

 	npm run test-server

+#### If you're updating SCSS files

+Make sure to update SCSS files and not the compiled CSS files.
+Note that building CSS requires node-sass to be installed on your machine:

+	npm install -g node-sass

+To compile, run this script in a second tab in your terminal:

+	npm run scss-compile